-The Group is exposed to conduct and regulatory risk in the execution of the Group's activities and processes customers and it also includes the risk the Group's wholesale market activities do not meet the necessary standards of integrity and the level of professionalism required or expected.
-BOIG plc is a non-operating holding company and is the ultimate parent of the Group, and is consequently exposed to conduct and regulatory risk within the Group.
+The Group is exposed to conduct risk and regulatory risk in the execution of the Group's activities and processes

+Conduct risk is the risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of BOI's product and services.
+Regulatory risk is the risk that the Group does not identify applicable legal or regulatory change or appropriately manage its relationship with its regulators.
+BOIG is a non-operating holding company and is the ultimate parent of the Group, and is consequently exposed to conduct risk and regulatory risk within the Group.